Supply chain talent of the future has been saved

 - Only 43 percent of respondents considered their supply chain organization to be excellent or very good when it comes to “strategic thinking and problem solving”

-And yet, looking to the future, survey results find these executives somewhat more hopeful, with 44 percent believing their organizations will be able to put the required knowledge, skills, and abilities in place.
+And yet, looking to the future, we find these executives somewhat more hopeful, with 44 percent believing their organizations will be able to put the required knowledge, skills, and abilities in place.
 Is that wishful thinking?
 Perhaps not.

-While the demands on talent will only grow, there are also effective models from which supply chain organizations can learn.
+While the demands on talent will only grow, as we explore in this report, there are also effective models from which supply chain organizations can learn.
 The leaders among them are already excelling in many areas, showing the way to success.
 Their abilities and willingness to embrace key talent practices are producing organizations capable of great things—and enabling them to post performance numbers that, to their organizations’ top management, make for thrilling reading.